The Nefilim: Discography

-Zoon
+Zoon (1996)

 Zoon, Nefilim's only studio album, was released in April 1996 by Beggars Banquet Records (Catalogue number BEGA172).
 The album saw a move away from the rich soundscapes that characterised earlier works from Fields of the Nephilim towards a darker, more industrial/death metal sound.
 McCoy has stated that the album was in development hell for several years, due to restrictions from the record label.
 The album is dedicated to Scarlett McCoy, Carl McCoy's daughter.

-A music video was created for "Penetration", and the song was later covered by Polish band Behemoth on their EP Slaves Shall Serve.

 The album is a concept album, and while McCoy remained largely silent about the themes, one possible explanation is that the story revolves around the Watchers and the Book of Enoch.
 The word "zoon" is derived from Greek, meaning "living creature" or "beast".